-Each year in the first week of August, National WIC Breastfeeding Week is celebrated in conjunction with World Breastfeeding Week to promote and support breastfeeding as the best source of nutrition for a baby’s first year of life.
-This year’s World Breastfeeding Week theme, Step up for Breastfeeding, focuses on strengthening the capacity for individuals and organizations to protect, promote, and support breastfeeding.
+Each year in the first week of August, National WIC Breastfeeding Week is celebrated in conjunction with World Breastfeeding Week to promote and support breastfeeding as the best source of nutrition for a baby.
+Use the resources below to strengthen the capacity for individuals and organizations to protect, promote, and support breastfeeding.

-In addition to downloadable resources and materials, videos, and the WIC Breastfeeding Check-In Tool on the WIC Breastfeeding Support site (not to mention articles to share with participants), there are a number of resources to help WIC staff promote and celebrate breastfeeding this August, and year-round to help meet the Healthy People 2030 Breastfeeding Objectives, which includes increasing the proportion of infants:
+In addition, you'll find downloadable resources and materials, videos, and the WIC Breastfeeding Check-In Tool on the WIC Breastfeeding Support site (not to mention articles to share with participants), there are a number of resources to help WIC staff promote and celebrate breastfeeding this August, and year-round to help meet the Healthy People 2030 Breastfeeding Objectives, which includes increasing the proportion of infants:

 - Exclusively breastfed through six months of age and